balmli/no.almli.heatingcontroller/README.md

   THEN: Start charging
   ELSE: Stop charging

+## 'The following X consecutive hours have the lowest total price between START and END' condition

+Use the 'The following X consecutive hours have the lowest total price between START and END' condition to find a period of X consecutive hours with the lowest total price in a given period.

+#### Example

+Start the washing machine for four hours with the lowest total price between '20:00' and '08:00' the next day.

+Needs one flow:

+- **Flow**: WHEN: Utility price changed
+  AND: The washing machine is not running
+  AND: The following 4 consecutive hours have the lowest total price between '20:00' and '08:00'
+  THEN: Start the washing machine

 ## Average price condition

 The 'Current price is X percent above / below today's average' conditions will compare the current price to the average price for the whole day.